The Library plays an important role in supporting teaching, learning and research at MAHSA University.

 |Saturday & Sunday||09.00am - 05.00pm|

-Membership is automatic to all registered students, academic and non-academic staff of the university.
+Membership is automatic to all registered students as well as academic and non-academic staff of the university.

 All registered users must always produce their MAHSA staff or student ID card upon entering the library premises.